Hammurabi III: Hattusili I

+Mursili I

 Before his death, Hattusili proclaimed his young grandchild Mursili as his heir.
 The Hittite attacks stopped temporarily until Mursili reached manhood.
 The new Hittite king's attack was characterized with personal need for revenge against Hammurabi and Aleppo, he wanted to avenge Hattusili's blood as it is written in a Hittite text.
 Mursili's onslaught was decisive: he destroyed Aleppo and moved the captives and booty to Hattusa, ending the kingdom of Yamhad as a power in the Near East around ca. 1600-1590 BC.